timbleman/Fiesta-Mk7-Steering-Wheel-Buttons/README.md

 Wiring diagrams and a PCB-design (designed in KiCad) are in the repository.
 The directory pics/ includes images that explain which wires in the steering console are tapped.
 The electronics are stored beneath the center console at the gear lever.
+It is recommended to wrap the electronics in some foam, to damped the clicking of the relay.

 ## Future work
 A sleep mode may be added, but isn't necessary depending on the power